Searchresults

 What is the Buddy System?

 A buddy is a senior student who coaches a (new or junior) student.
 Buddies are not per se mentors who guide other students in terms of (course) content.
-Rather, they function as a liaison, an accessible and informal contact person for questions about student life …
+Rather, they function as a liaison, an accessible and informal contact person for questions about student …

 Read more -